os-chip-design/chip-design-intro/lab1/README.md

 ```

 This might take 20-60 minutes.
 This will set up the project and open a nix-shell.
 All following commands will take place inside the nix-shell.
-Test that the installation worked by doing inside the nix terminal:
+Test that the installation by doing the following inside the nix terminal:
 ```
 openlane --log-level ERROR --condensed --show-progress-bar --smoke-test
 ```